 So, if you don't know anything about astrology, how do you sort them out?

-There are a number of professional astrology associations, schools and certificate programs that set basic standards and ethics for the practice of astrology; astrologers involved in one or more of these professional activities are more likely to take their practice seriously.
+There are a number of professional astrology associations, schools, and certificate programs that set basic standards and ethics for the practice of astrology; astrologers involved in one or more of these professional activities are more likely to take their practice seriously.

 Of course, education always helps.
-In the U.S., there are also established schools of astrology with solid educational programs designed to cover essential astrological and ethical considerations.
+In the U.S., there are established schools of astrology with solid educational programs designed to cover essential astrological and ethical considerations.
 These include Kepler College, the International Academy of Astrology, the Avalon School of Astrology, and the Midwest School of Astrology.
-You can also contact the school if you want to check that an astrologer did indeed take classes or successfully complete their program.
+You can also contact the school if you want to check that an astrologer did indeed take classes or successfully completed their program.

 There is no “official” astrological certification.
 However, because so many astrologers are self-taught, several astrological organizations have certification programs to demonstrate a basic level of proficiency.
-In the U.S., these include the American Federation of Astrologers, the National Council for Geocosmic Research Professional Astrologers Alliance, the International Society for Astrological Research and the Organization for Professional Astrology.
+In the U.S., these include the American Federation of Astrologers, the National Council for Geocosmic Research Professional Astrologers Alliance, the International Society for Astrological Research, and the Organization for Professional Astrology.
 A certificate from one of these organizations will demonstrate that an astrologer has reached a basic level of sophistication in their practice.

 Do they specialize in or focus on the areas you need?